Kali-lightsaber/nginx-redis/README.md

 nginx docker container - instead of creating a volume and using the redis-ca docker container to create the CA and certificates.

-### Setting up a staging or production EC2 instance
+### Setting up an EC2 instance to be an nginx-redis proxy
 These steps apply whether you're setting up a new environment or just updating the certificates for an existing environment.

 You will need:
-1. The following pieces of information:
+1. An EC2 instance running ubuntu that has `setup-instance.sh` (from this repository) on it.
+1. A Route 53 "A Record" that points the to the EC2 instance with the name you intend to have in the `${REDIS_URL}` below.
+1. The following pieces of information.
+You don't need to set them as environment variables, and it won't do you much good if you did because we're running commands across multiple machines, but all the commands below will use shell-style `${VARNAME}` references as if you do have these set:

     AWS_ECR_ID
-    : The ID of the AWS ECR.
-Obtain by runing `aws ecr get-login --region us-east-1` and look at the hostname at the end
+    : The ID of your AWS ECR.
+Obtain by runing `aws ecr get-login` and look at the hostname at the end
-      (ex: `366985115424.dkr.ecr.us-east-1.amazonaws.com`)
+      (ex: `123456789012.dkr.ecr.us-east-1.amazonaws.com`)

-    NGINX_IP
+    ENV_NAME
+    : The name of the environment you're creating a server for (ex: `production`)

+    HOST_IP
-    : The ip address of the nginx host
+    : The ip address of the EC2 instance.
+You can find it in your aws console under EC2 > Instances.

-    NGINX_URL
+    HOST_NAME
+    : The DNS name for the Route 53 A Record.
+You can find this in your aws console under Route 53. (ex. `redis.production.mycompany.com`)

+    REDIS_URL
-    : The host and port for inbound redis connections (ex. `redis.staging.rentlytics.com:6379`)
+    : The host and port for inbound redis connections.
+This should be something like `${HOST_NAME}:6379` (ex. `redis.production.mycompany.com:6379`)

     REDIS_HOST
     : The primary endpoint of an AWS redis instance.
 This can be found in the aws console under Elasticache Dashboard > Redis.
-      (ex. `redis-staging.747uya.ng.0001.use1.cache.amazonaws.com`)
+      (ex. `redis-staging.121lpg.ag.0001.use1.cache.amazonaws.com`)

     ROOT_KEY_PASS
     : A secure password for your certificate authority's key.
-This can be found in LastPass.
-Currently staging and production are both using the production password.

-1. An EC2 instance that has `setup-instance.sh` (from this repository) on it
-1. A Route 53 "A Record" that points the to the EC2 instance with the name from NGINX_URL
+Keep this secret and safe.

 Then:
-1. on your local machine, log in to our AWS ECR:
+1. on your local machine, log in to your AWS ECR:
-   `$(aws ecr get-login --no-include-email --region us-east-1)`
+   `$(aws ecr get-login --no-include-email)`
 1. Build the redis-ca container:
-   `docker build --build-arg NGINX_URL=${NGINX_URL} --build-arg ROOT_KEY_PASS=${ROOT_KEY_PASS} -f ./redis-ca.Dockerfile -t redis-ca:${ENV_NAME} .`
+   `docker build --build-arg NGINX_URL=${REDIS_URL} --build-arg ROOT_KEY_PASS=${ROOT_KEY_PASS} -f ./redis-ca.Dockerfile -t redis-ca:${ENV_NAME} .`
 1. Tag it for AWS ECR:
    `docker tag redis-ca:${ENV_NAME} ${AWS_ECR_ID}/redis-ca:${ENV_NAME}`
 1. push it to the registry:
    `docker push ${AWS_ECR_ID}/redis-ca:${ENV_NAME}`
-1. ssh into the EC2 instance
+1. ssh into your host instance: `ssh ubuntu@${HOST_IP}`
-   `ssh -i path/to/john_ruiz's/key ubuntu@${NGINX_IP}`
 1. if you're updating an existing nginx server, there will be name collisions with the old containers and images, so run the following commands first:
    1. stop running docker containers: